fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QActionGroup.md

 - `QActionGroup::QActionGroup(QObject * parent)`: Constructs an action group for the `parent` object.
 The action group is `exclusive` by default.
 Call `setExclusive(false)` to make the action group `non-exclusive`.
 - `QActionGroup::~QActionGroup()`: Destroys the action group.
-- `QList<QAction *> QActionGroup::actions() const`: Returns the list of this groups's `actions`.
+- `QList<QAction *> QActionGroup::actions() const`: Returns the list of this groups's actions.
 This may be empty.
 - `QAction * QActionGroup::addAction(QAction * action)`: Adds the `action` to this group, and returns it.
-Normally an `action` is added to a group by creating it with the group as its parent, so this function is not usually used.
+Normally an action is added to a group by creating it with the group as its parent, so this function is not usually used.
 - `QAction * QActionGroup::addAction(const QString & text)`: Creates and returns an action with `text`.
 The newly created action is a child of this action group.
 Normally an action is added to a group by creating it with the group as parent, so this function is not usually used.
 - `QAction * QActionGroup::addAction(const QIcon & icon, const QString & text)`: Creates and returns an action with `text` and an `icon`.
 The newly created action is a child of this action group.
 Normally an action is added to a group by creating it with the group as its parent, so this function is not usually used.
 - `QAction * QActionGroup::checkedAction() const`: Returns the currently `checked` action in the group, or `0` if `none` are `checked`.
-- `void QActionGroup::hovered(QAction * action) [signal]`: This `signal` is emitted when the given `action` in the action group is highlighted by the user; for example, when the user pauses with the cursor over a menu option, toolbar button, or presses an action's shortcut key combination.
+- `void QActionGroup::hovered(QAction * action) [signal]`: This signal is emitted when the given `action` in the action group is highlighted by the user; for example, when the user pauses with the cursor over a menu option, toolbar button, or presses an action's shortcut key combination.
 - `void QActionGroup::removeAction(QAction * action)`: Removes the `action` from this group.
 The `action` will have no parent as a result.
-- `void QActionGroup::setDisabled(bool b) [slot]`: This is a convenience function for the `enabled` property, that is useful for `signals--slots` connections.
+- `void QActionGroup::setDisabled(bool b) [slot]`: This is a convenience function for the `enabled` property, that is useful for `signals <--> slots` connections.
 If `b` is `true`, the action group is `disabled`; otherwise it is `enabled`.
-- `void QActionGroup::triggered(QAction * action) [signal]`: This `signal` is emitted when the given `action` in the action group is `activated` by the user; for example, when the user clicks a menu option, toolbar button, or presses an action's shortcut key combination.
-Connect to this `signal` for command actions.
+- `void QActionGroup::triggered(QAction * action) [signal]`: This signal is emitted when the given `action` in the action group is activated by the user; for example, when the user clicks a menu option, toolbar button, or presses an action's shortcut key combination.
+Connect to this signal for command actions.